High Commission of India

 Background

-India’s links with Fiji commenced in 1879 when Indian labourers were brought here under indenture system to work on sugar-cane plantations.
+India’s links with Fiji commenced in 1879 when Indian laborers were brought here under indenture system to work on sugar-cane plantations.
 Between 1879 and 1916 around 60,553 Indians were brought to Fiji.
 Beginning with early 20th century, Indian traders and others also started arriving in Fiji.
 In 1920, the indenture system was abolished.
-Prior to Fiji’s independence in 1970, India had a Commissioner since 1948 who was later upgraded to High Commissioner after independence.

 Prior to Fiji’s independence in 1970, India had a post of Commissioner since 1948 to look after the interests of people of Indian origin.
 It was later upgraded to High Commissioner after Fiji’s independence in 1970.
 Fiji’s Prime Minister Ratu Sir Kamisese Mara visited India in 1971 and Prime Minister Smt.
 Indira Gandhi visited Fiji in September 1981.